Opened March, 20201. Last updated by The POOG on April 27, 2021.

 For reasons unclear to the author, the US has revived many Cold War issues with Russia while at the same time provoking China.
 We may already be in the early stages of WWIII which will be characterized by many new forms of warfare such as cyber warfare and psyops which are already likely in use17].

 The US is working through its proxies, Ukraine, Taiwan, and NATO.
 It is the accelerating activity on these fronts which has lead me to reactivate these old blog topics in this new article.
+So we can break down the US Empire into an Eastern Front dealing with Russia as a regional hegemon, and a Western Front dealing with China as a regional hegemon.
+Both fronts pose significant military challenges to the US and both, but China in particular, pose economic challenges.

 Although the US is slated to withdraw its troops from Afghanistan in 2021, it will continue its occupation using covert intelligence activities and paid mercenaries to do the fighting.
+In the meantime, it continues its war with Cuba.

 The CIA As Agent of Clandestine Aggression